Golden Gate to Health

 Web Resources: Health Groups, Databases, Books & Articles

 Sharing health experiences with others can prompt brainstorming and ultimately successful outcomes.
 Folks may also recognize the situation should it occur with their own dog.
-Here are some of these Golden Tales:
+Here are some of these Golden Tales.
+(And, if you have a Golden Retriever health tale that you would like to share, just send it, along with photos, to:

 Bentley: ACL injury or not?